All you need to know

 It is, in fact, a totally normal and natural process, that becomes evident as soon as we get a historical perspective on what happened inte Arctic before 1979, as shown in the first report from the U.N.
 Intergovernmental panel on Climate Change (1990):

 It turns out that 1979 was a year with unusually much sea ice in the Arctic, almost 2 million square kilometers more than 1973, which makes it a very dubious starting point that gives a deceptive impression of the melting the last 40 years being unique and dramatic.
-It rather seems that the sea ice melts and freezes as part of a natural cycle, which is further indicated by the fact that the Antarctic sea ice is a mirror image of the Arctic:
+It rather seems that the sea ice melts and freezes as part of a natural cycle.

 Going back further in time it becomes obvious that it is normal and natural for the Arctic Sea Ice to melt and grow periodically.
-According to the US Department of Energy (1985) it melted as much between 1930 and 1960 as after 1979 until today.And the climate cycle is confirmed by recent research:
+According to the US Department of Energy (1985) it melted as much between 1930 and 1960 as after 1979 until today.And the climate cycle is confirmed by NASA-GISS temperature data for Greenland:

 Naturally, the same climate cycle is also clearly manifested in the records of the mass balance of the Greenland glaciers: